-The plan has been produced by a Neighbourhood Plan steering group including Town Council members, community volunteers, BRCC, and with the help of Central Bedfordshire Council.
+The plan has been produced by a Neighbourhood Plan Steering Group (NPSG) including Town Council members, community volunteers, Bedfordshire Rural Communities Charity (BRCC), and with the help of Central Bedfordshire Council.
 This plan was endorsed by Potton Town Council on 10 April 2018.